A clean eating, no-cook salsa made from broccoli rice that’s fresh, light, and delicious. Vegan, gluten-free, and dairy-free. JUMP TO RECIPE

 The Recipe Redux is a group of like-minded food bloggers whose mission is to inspire the food lover in every healthy eater and inspire the healthy eater in every food lover.
 Each month members post recipes to their blogs following a theme set by the group moderators.
-This month’s theme is – Beat the Heat with the Slow Cooker/Instant Pot/Pressure Cooker.
+This month’s theme is probiotic cocktails and gut-health mocktails .
 Click the Recipe Redux link at the bottom of this page to see links to all the posts for this month’s challenge.
+JUMP TO THE RECIPE

-By posting this recipe I am entering a recipe contest sponsored by Libby’s Fruits & Vegetables and am eligible to win prizes associated with the contest.
+I received free samples of Sabra mentioned in this post.
+By posting this recipe I am entering a recipe contest sponsored by Sabra and am eligible to win prizes associated with the contest.
 I was not compensated for my time.

 The Recipe Redux is a group of like-minded food bloggers whose mission is to inspire the food lover in every healthy eater and inspire the healthy eater in every food lover.
 Each month members post recipes to their blogs following a theme set by the group moderators.
-This month’s theme is healthy small bite dessert creations.
-Be sure to click the Recipe Redux link at the bottom of this page to see all the posts for this month’s challenge.
+This month’s theme is healthy picnic or al fresco recipes.
+Click the Recipe Redux link at the bottom of this page to see links to all the posts for this month’s challenge.